ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 ### Dropping PPXs dependency with `[@@deriving_inline]`

-Since PPXs are only needed at compilation time, there is no strong requirement for them to be included as dependency: the rewritten code could be distributed instead of the unprocessed file.
+Some derivers are only needed for boilerplate generation.
+When that's the case, there is no strong requirement for them to be included as a hard dependency: the added boilerplate code can be pretty printed and added to the source code by the PPX.
 This mechanism can be implemented using Dune and [`ppxlib`](#the-need-for-controlling-the-ppx-ecosystem-ppxlib).

 Attaching `[@@deriving_inline <deriver_name>]` to an item will derive some code